Operators

 integer i integer j i = 3 j = - i

-does not change the value in the object referred to by i
+does not change the value in the object referred to by i from 3, it takes the value from that object,

-negates the value only, and assigns the result to j
+negates the value only, and assigns the result to j.